Start Your Claim

 - Failure to Diagnose Oral Cancer; Serious illness or worse due to negligence from the dentist.

-Some of the more visible effects of dental injuries include facial swelling, a fever, or pus draining from the gum leading from the tooth.
+Some of the more immediate visible effects of dental injuries which may well lead you to believe that something is not right could include facial swelling, a fever, or pus draining from the gums

 You don't have to be the person directly affected by dental malpractice in order to make a claim.
 Third parties including family and close friends often have a case too.